-We have 14 Advanced Anesthesiology (PGY 2-4) residency positions each year, with 12 of those positions linked in NRMP with 2 separate internships in San Diego.
-This allows for all 4 years of training to be completed in San Diego for 12 residents in each class.
+We have 14 Advanced Anesthesiology (PGY 2-4) residency positions each year, with 9 of those positions linked in NRMP with 2 separate internships in San Diego.
+This allows for all 4 years of training to be completed in San Diego for 9 or more residents in each class.
 Anyone applying to our advanced anesthesiology residency should also submit separate ERAS applications to the UC San Diego Internal Medicine Preliminary Internship and the Scripps Mercy San Diego Transitional Year Internship.
 Details of the intern positions are as follows:

 1. We have 6 Scripps Mercy Hospital Transitional Program Internship positions in San Diego which are linked directly in the NRMP as a joint Advanced/Preliminary program match choice.
 These linked positions carry a separate NRMP selection when you make your match list and the NRMP only matches those internship positions to applicants who match to our UC San Diego Anesthesiology Advanced program.
 You could think of these as similar to 6 categorical positions, though our programs are separately administered and require separate applications through ERAS.

-2. We have 6 UC San Diego Internal Medicine Preliminary Internship positions at UC San Diego which are linked directly in the NRMP as a joint Advanced/Preliminary program match choice.
-These linked positions carry a separate NRMP selection when you make your match list as described above for the Scripps Mercy linked Internship.
+2. We have 3 UC San Diego Internal Medicine Preliminary Internship positions at UC San Diego which are linked directly in the NRMP as a joint Advanced/Preliminary program match choice.
+Note that they have 8 more IM prelim positions that are open to all applicants, including those from anesthesiology.
+The linked positions carry a separate NRMP selection when you make your match list as described above for the Scripps Mery linked internship, and we can explain more on your interview day with us.

 If you have any questions about the above information, please email the residency program coordinator, Karen Huynh at email@example.com and we would be happy to clarify.